 12. Boys and Girls Scouts

-Having diverse after school programs with a good balance of learning and fun objectives will keep things interesting for the children.
-Student Hires can help incorporate any of these programs and help take the stress off trying to decide what programs to incorporate.
+Having diverse after-school programs with a good balance of learning and fun objectives will keep things interesting for the children.
+Student Hires can help incorporate any of these programs and help take the stress off when deciding what programs to include.
 We even offer one-on-one tutoring programs and are available even after the school year ends to keep kids learning throughout the summer months.

-Monitoring children in after school programs isn’t always a straightforward endeavor.
-Making sure kids can participate in activities is one of the keys to having a successful after-school program.
-No child should be left out during events or group sessions; if a child chooses to be left alone, they should still be monitored and checked on regularly.
+Monitoring children in after-school programs can be a challenging endeavor.
+Making sure kids can participate in activities is key to a successful after-school program.
+No child should be left out during events or group sessions; if a child chooses to be left alone, they should be monitored and checked regularly.

 These programs can often be an escape from hardships they may be dealing with at home or even in their classes.
 Adults should be careful when bringing up sensitive topics around them.
 It’s also essential to monitor the interactions between other kids.

-Because if there is a potential problem between some of the children, a mediator should be ready to work things out.
-If there is constant confrontation and friction, it could ruin the after-school program’s efforts even for one student.
+Because if there is a potential problem between some children, a mediator should be ready to work things out.
+If there is constant confrontation and friction, it could ruin the after-school program’s efforts, even for one student.

 How to Maintain a Good Attendance Rate for After School Programs?

 Attendance for after-school programs for kids is essential for the survival of every program.
-However, there might be a minimum requirement to host the program, depending on the school.
+However, a minimum requirement to host the program might be required, depending on the school.
 Here are some things to keep in mind when running after-school programs.

-When it comes to setting up an after school program for kids, if the program itself isn’t fun, students tend not to show up after some time or quit.
+When setting up an after-school program for kids, if the program itself isn’t fun, students tend not to show up after some time or quit.
 Fixing this problem could be easy or complex based on the program itself.
-But, a great way to gauge interest could be a survey run at the beginning, middle, and end of the program.
+But, a great way to gauge interest could be a survey run at the program’s beginning, middle, and end.
 Asking at the end of every week or day could give a good insight into specific parts of the program that might be uninteresting.
 Asking for long-term feedback is essential to keeping after-school programs alive and functioning to their full potential.

-Suppose a child has trouble attending their regular classes and missing the after school program.
+Suppose a child has trouble attending regular classes and misses the after-school program.
 In that case, there may be something going on at home.
 For example, an adult in the program might want to call home or check in with someone who knows the child.
-The child could also be sick and dealing with family issues.
+The child could also be sick and working on fixing family issues.

 In certain circumstances, there could be kids who skip their after-school programs—in this case, getting in touch with the student and finding out why is valuable information.
-But, of course, the skipping may not always be because of the class itself; it could be issues, other kids in the class, or an upcoming event they may not want to attend.
-Problems like this may not happen often, but it is essential to know how to deal with them.
+But, of course, the skipping may not always be because of the class itself; it could be problems, other kids in the class, or an upcoming event they may not want to attend.
+But of course, issues like this may not happen often, but knowing how to deal with them is essential.

-Creating after school programs for kids can be a balancing act of many potential problems.
-But the time and effort are worth it when children are running around enjoying their youth.
+Creating after-school programs for kids can be a balancing act of many potential problems.
+But the time and effort are worth it when children enjoy their youth.
 What hardships have you faced when creating and maintaining an after-school program?